Chris Egan (footballer)

 Chris Egan (born 26 October 1986) is a former professional Australian rules footballer who played for the Collingwood Football Club in the Australian Football League (AFL).

+Career

-Egan was picked up by Collingwood with their first round draft pick, tenth overall, in the 2004 AFL Draft.
+Egan was picked up by Collingwood with their first round draft pick, tenth overall, in the 2004 AFL draft.
 He had represented Victoria Country in the 2004 AFL National Under 18 Championships.

 Egan made his debut for Collingwood against Richmond in round 8 of the 2005 AFL season, and only missed two games for the remainder of the year.

 He played a total of 24 games for 21 goals in 2005 and 2006, but only played three games in the following two seasons before being delisted in September 2008.